Q. Big Picture

 A: LifeWise is completely voluntary, and parents have the right to withdraw their child at any time for any reason.

-A: Communities collaborate with LifeWise staff on a three-phase launch process.
+A: Communities collaborate with LifeWise staff on a 10-step launch process.
 Learn more about the process here.

 A: A variety of solutions have been used for LifeWise facilities.
 Four primary types of released time facilities: